internet-de-france/cto-bro.com/_sections/en_heading.md

 1:1 chat with experienced lead devs and CTOs

-Back your CTO up with hiring, management, road map, architecture.
+Back your CTO up with hiring, management, road map, architecture and industrialization.